vandong9/Learn-Go/README.md

 # Module
+- Function init() will be call automatically at program startup, after global variables have been initialized.
+- Funciton init is called after all the variable declarations in the package have evaluated their initializers, and those are evaluated only after all the imported packages have been initialized.
-  function init() will be call automatically at program startup, after global variables have been initialized build module by command: go build,  the output if execute file BUT can not execute directly, Need to move to directory which install go (ex: /usr/local/go/bin) to be able to called
+- build module by command: go build,  the output if execute file BUT can not execute directly, Need to move to directory which install go (ex: /usr/local/go/bin) to be able to called

 # Package
   command go mod init <module name> will create  go.mod